zhuzhuyule/autogateway/README_EN.md

 # Create configuration
 cp .env.example .env

+# Edit the .env file and change AUTH_KEY to a strong password.
+Never use default or simple keys like sk-123456.
 # Modify DATABASE_DSN and REDIS_DSN configurations in .env
 # REDIS_DSN is optional; if not configured, memory storage will be enabled